Texans Rookies Challenge John Harbaugh’s Defense After Ravens Safety Steals the Show

 While the Texans’ secondary keeps showing big, big flashes of potential, one guy is still stealing the headlines, and he wears purple and black.
 Kyle Hamilton has been flat-out ridiculous.
 The Ravens’ do-it-all safety really did it all in 2024.
 We’re talking 89 tackles, 4 picks, 9 passes defended, and a PFF coverage grade of 90.3.
 The best in the league.
 ESPN just crowned him No. 1 on their 2025 Top 10 Safeties list, and an AFC exec even called him an “unbelievable chess piece.”

 And he really is a chess piece for John Harbaugh.
 The guy can lock down tight ends, blitz like a linebacker, and read quarterbacks like a corner.
 Total freak.
-No one in the world can deny his impact.
-But two Texans safeties are looking enviously at that list.
+There’s no one in the world who can deny his impact.
+But there are two Texans safeties that deserved to be on that list.
 C.J.
 Gardner-Johnson and Calen Bullock.

 ADVERTISEMENT